-If you’re interested in hearing about the benefits that the Solar Tax Credit can bring to your home or business, you should consider speaking with a solar professional.
-Going solar is a smart investment for a significant number of homeowners and businesses, especially while the 2019 Solar Tax Credit is available.
+If you’re interested in hearing about the benefits that the Solar Tax Credit can bring to your business or farm, you should consider speaking with a solar professional.
+Going solar is a smart investment for a significant number of organizations and businesses, especially while the 2019 Solar Tax Credit is available.
 However, with solar companies taking on more projects this year and 2019 being the final year to claim the full potential of the Credit, it’s important to take advantage of it now.

 For even more information about the 2019 Solar Tax Credit, you can watch this webinar hosted by one of our Renewable Energy Consultants.

 Simpleray is a trusted solar installer with numerous NABCEP certified professionals on staff.
 If you’d like to find out how solar fits your energy goals, don’t hesitate to get in touch.